binnyva/yaml-my-hashtags/README.md

 3. Press `Ctrl+P` to open Command Palette
 4. Select/type 'Yaml my Hashtags: Convert Hashtags to YAML Frontmatter' option from the list.

+Another option is just select the text which has the `#hashtags` and run the action.
+This will replace the hashtags within the selection itself - rather than editing the entire file.

 #### Before...

 ```markdown